One way, or another?

-I made a tentative foray into dry colour media in June 2019, and haven’t looked back since.
-The move seemed balanced on a sharpish edge, with one side arguing “keep specialising!”, and the other yelling “expand your services!”
+I made a tentative foray into diversifying media by introducing colour pencil in June 2019.
+I haven’t looked back since.
+The move seemed balanced on a sharpish edge.
+One side argued “keep specialising!”, the other yelling “expand your skills!”

-Without a control scenario, it’s never easy to tell which would have paid off better.
-Being boxed in by one medium seems to have its pros and cons – I know people who have made a sustainable living as a result of being known for one particular thing.
+Without a control scenario, it’s never easy to tell which would have paid off more.
+Being boxed in by one medium seems to have its pros and cons.
+I know people who have made a sustainable living as a result of being known for one particular thing.
 I’m also sure they love their work.

-I felt I’d reached a sort of zenith (by my standards) upon completing “Woman” (pictured below) – drawing upside down to focus only on the shapes and patterns instead of my own interpretation of things, spending around 140 hours tending to every last detail.
+I felt I’d reached a sort of zenith (by my standards) upon completing “Woman” (pictured below).
+I drew the image upside down.
+This helped me focus only on the shapes and patterns, instead of my own interpretation of things.
+I used around 140 hours tending to every last detail.

-It seemed any extra smidge of quality I could have hoped to look forward to (without scaling up to tackling enormous pieces I just don’t have the room for) involved an awful lot more recursive, tedious practice, so I decided to future-proof against any potential feelings of boredom or stagnation by branching out instead.
+Where was the extra smidge of growth I could hope to look forward to ?
+Scale up and tackle enormous pieces I just didn’t have the room for?
+I’d just have to settle for an awful lot more recursive, tedious practice.
+I decided to future-proof against any potential feelings of boredom or stagnation by branching out instead.

-Despite recent evidence circulating the topic of “neuroplasticity”, which proposes we can spread the natural apex of our learning abilities through brain training, one thing I want to ensure is I also take full advantage of the tail-end of that traditional apex.
-It’s something I’ve thought a lot about during my long sabbatical from standardised education, or any form of professional development, and tipped the decision firmly in favour of “expand”.
+There is recent evidence circulating the topic of “neuroplasticity”.
+It proposes we can spread the natural apex of our learning abilities through brain training.
+One thing I want to ensure is I also take full advantage of the tail-end of that traditional apex.
+It’s something I’ve thought a lot about during my long sabbatical from standardised education, or any form of professional development.
+It tipped the decision firmly in favour of “expand”, and commit to diversifying media.

-While I was waiting for my full set of Faber-Castell Polychromos pencils to arrive (there’s not much “trying it out” where I’m concerned – make the decision, and stick with it!), I scoured YouTube for all I could learn about colour pencil.
+I found myself waiting for a full set of Faber-Castell Polychromos pencils to arrive.
+There’s not much “trying it out” where I’m concerned – make the decision, and stick with it!
+While my fingers itched for the chance to practise, I scoured YouTube for all I could learn about colour pencil.

 This proved very useful indeed.
-But, just like at school, there was no amount of theory and pondering of techniques that could replace good old-fashioned first-hand practice.
-I took to it fairly well, using those tutorials viewed but leaning heavily on whatever graphite skills I already had, making the European Kestrel drawing you see below:
+Just like at school, though, there was no substitute for good old-fashioned first-hand practice.
+I took to it fairly well, using those tutorials viewed but leaning heavily on whatever graphite skills I already had.
+The spoils of all this can be seen in the drawing below (European Kestrel):

 I also branched out into dry-brushed charcoal, pastel and acrylic.